How to make simple slug-defense contraptions.

 In general, cups and buckets with an extra lid are perfect, especially if they are transparent.

 Transparent cups for iced coffee that are already equipped with a sturdy dome lid work well.
-They are transparent and a bit larger than normal cups.
+They are transparent and a bit larger than regular cups.

 With opaque materials, the problem is that the plants are often in the shade, which is not good for their growth.